fredrikaverpil/fredrikaverpil.github.io/mkdocs/posts/2016-07-25-developing-with-qt-py.md

     print('No Qt binding available.')
 ```

-For more information on how to make your old PySide/PyQt4 scripts work with Qt.py, please have a look at one of my previous posts: [2016-07-25-dealing-with-maya-2017-and-pyside2]({{< ref "2016-07-25-dealing-with-maya-2017-and-pyside2" >}}).
+For more information on how to make your old PySide/PyQt4 scripts work with Qt.py, please have a look at one of my [previous posts](2016-07-25-dealing-with-maya-2017-and-pyside2.md).

 Qt.py was created and is maintained by Marcus Ottosson and myself.
 At the time of writing this, Qt.py is being used at [Disney Animation](http://www.disneyanimation.com), [Framestore](https://www.framestore.com), [Industriromantik](http://www.industriromantik.se) (where I work) and [Weta Digital](https://www.wetafx.co.nz).